-TIS is a web-based application that supports international train management by delivering real-time train data concerning international trains.
+TIS is a web-based application that supports international train management by delivering realtime train data concerning international trains.
 The relevant data are obtained directly from the IMs' systems.
 The IMs send data to TIS, where all the information from the different IMs is combined into one train run from departure or origin to final destination.
 In this manner, a train can be monitored from start to end across borders.
 TIS also provides support to the Corridor Train Performance Management by providing information for punctuality, delay and quality analysis.

-All IMs on the Alpine-Western Balkan RFC participate in TIS.
+Alpine-Western Balkan rail freight corridor All IMs on the Alpine-Western Balkan RFC participate in TIS.

-RUs and terminal operators may also be granted access to TIS by signing the TIS User Agreement with RNE.
+Applicants and operators of service facilities may also be granted access to TIS by signing the TIS User Agreement with RNE.
 By signing this Agreement, the TIS User agrees to RNE sharing train information with cooperating TIS Users.
 The TIS User shall have access to the data relating to its own trains and to the trains of other TIS Users if they cooperate in the same train run (i.e. data sharing by default).